 Creamy Avocado Hummus with Za’atar

-- Drain and rinse garbanzo beans.
-Remove the outer shell of each bean with your fingers and discard shell.
-Add to food processor.
+- Drain and rinse the canned garbanzo beans.
+Remove the outer shell of each bean with your fingers and discard shell, then add to a food processor.

-- Along with the garbanzo beans, add the flesh of the avocado, tahini, lemon juice, garlic, cumin, paprika, cayenne, salt and pepper and a drizzle of olive oil.
-Pulse together until everything is combined.
+- Along with the garbanzo beans, add the flesh of the avocado, tahini, lemon juice, chopped garlic, paprika, salt and cayenne if using, and a drizzle of olive oil.
+Pour in a few tablespoons of ice cold water and pulse together until everything is well combined.

-- When done, layer hummus on a plate, making a small well in the center.
-Drizzle additional olive oil and sprinkle za'atar.
+- Layer the avocado hummus on a wide plate, making a small well in the center with the back of a spoon.
+Garnish the hummus with a drizzle of olive oil and sprinkle za'atar, sumac and chopped parsley.

 - Add half the amount of cold water at first and add more if the mixture is too thick.

 - Taste for seasoning and adjust as needed, more lemon juice?
 More cayenne?

 - Avocado hummus will last in the fridge for up to 5 days.